benwainwright/www.benwainwright.me/blog-entries/a-case-for-pure-modules-node-edition.md

 If you think back to the section on module caching, you'll understand why.
 When the first test executes it imports `./impure-set-tag` which executes the module and calls `tracer.init()`.
-Since this is a mock function, the call count is incremented by one.
-However, before our next test executes we reset all mock state, so the count goes back to zero.
+Since this is a mock function, its call count is incremented by one.
+Before our next test executes however, we reset all mock state so the count goes back to zero.
 In the next test, `./impure-set-tag` **does not get executed again** which means `tracer.init()` does not get called again, and thus the expectation fails.